yellowdog/python-examples/README.md

 To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` (`-D`) command line option when running `yd-submit`.
 This will print the fully processed JSON for the Work Requirement.
 Nothing will be submitted to the Platform.

 A dry-run is useful for inspecting the results of all the processing that's been performed.
-To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.
+To suppress all output except for the JSON itself, add the `--quiet` (`-q`) command line option.

-Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are inserted directly into their Task Groups for ease of comprehension.
-In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to Task Groups separately in subsequent API calls.
+Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are presented directly within their Task Groups for ease of comprehension.
+In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to their Task Groups separately, in subsequent API calls.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.